fioritracker/help/docs/usecases/SPS03/app-identification.md

 - For SAP standard apps use the "App ID" field from SAP Fiori Apps Reference Library.
 For example "F3140" (https://fioriappslibrary.hana.ondemand.com/sap/fix/externalViewer/#/detail/Apps('F3140')/S20OP).
 - For custom apps, the BSP name.
 For example ZFTCA
 - For other type of Fiori launchpad enabled apps we recommend using the prefix for the app type and the unique ID that is used within this type of the app.
-For example for Multidimensional reports app with ZMD<SQL query view name>
+For example, for a Multidimensional reports app with ZMD<SQL query view name>.